|

 The Elder Museum of Science and Technology is a great option if you find yourself looking for things to do in Gran Canaria in the rain – or have kids who love science.

-Set in Las Palmas de Gran Canaria, in the north, the interactive displays feature everything from a 19th century train to a fighter jet, and kids are encouraged to touch all the exhibits – in fact you’ll spot notices warning everyone that it’s forbidden not to touch!
+Set in Las Palmas de Gran Canaria, in the north, the interactive displays feature everything from a 19th century train to a fighter jet, and kids are encouraged to get hands on with the interactive exhibits – in fact you’ll spot notices warning everyone that it’s forbidden not to touch!

 As well as a planetarium, the different collections are themed around all the sciences, including physics, geology, biology, technology, maths and medicine.